NRS - Nursing

 View Course Outcomes:

-3. Practice self-reflection and self-analysis to identify areas for improvement.
+- Demonstrate self-reflection and self-analysis to identify strengths and areas for improvement.

-7. Integrates concepts of resource utilization, quality improvement and systems to enhance care delivery across the continuum of care.
+- Explain the concept of continuous quality improvement to enhance care delivery across the continuum of care.

 NRS224B Integrative Practicum I - B